morrisonGithinji/gitfinder/README.md

 # Github Finder

 This is the second Independent project for Moringa Core, angular project.
-The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12

 ## Description
 Github Finder is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.

 ## Author
-Morriosn Njenga
+Morrison Njenga

 ## Features

 1. Uses the Github API to perform searches on Github, and display the results to the users.